saltstack/salt/doc/topics/cloud/vmware.rst

 power_on
     Specifies whether the new virtual machine should be powered on or not.
 If ``template: True`` is set, this field is ignored.
 Default is ``power_on: True``.

+extra_config
+    Specifies the additional configuration information for the virtual machine.
+This describes a set of modifications to the additional options.
+If the key is already present, it will be reset with the new value provided.
+Otherwise, a new option is added.
+Keys with empty values will be removed.